Intrinsic Interleaving Distance for Merge Trees: Background

-In particular, a relaxed ultrametric on $[n]$ is represented by an ultra matrix.
-Inspired by the cophenetic matrix construction of \cite{Cardona2013} that is studied in relation to merge trees in \cite{Munch2018}, there is a natural way to associate a matrix to a labeled merge tree as follows.
+Inspired by the cophenetic matrix construction of Cardona et al.~\cite{Cardona2013} that is studied in relation to merge trees in \cite{Munch2018}, there is a natural way to associate a matrix to a labeled merge tree as follows.